 This technique allows a person to have blood removed at times.
 It lowers the amount of red blood cells.
 Phlebotomy is done when the levels get too high.

-Medications can also help ease symptoms.
-These may include:
+Medicines can also help ease symptoms:

 American Society of Hematology